+"Season Ticket"

-"Season Ticket" means a Ticket sold as such which allows you to travel for a period of 7 consecutive days or longer;
+means a Ticket sold as such which allows you to travel for a period of 7 consecutive days or longer, or any 8 in 28 days;

+"Ticket"

-"Ticket" means any physical or electronic document or record which entitles a passenger to make a journey on the National Rail Network between the stations or within the zones indicated by one or more of the Train Companies.
+means any physical or electronic document or record which entitles a passenger to make a journey on the National Rail Network between the stations or within the zones indicated by one or more of the Train Companies.
 An electronic document or record may consist of (but not be limited to):

-- (i) a Smartcard (including an Oyster or ITSO card);
+a Smartcard (including an Oyster or ITSO card);

-- (ii) a payment card or identity card;
+a payment card or identity card;

-- (iii) a mobile telephone or tablet device;
+a mobile telephone or tablet device;

-- (iv) other mobile electronic device: or
+other mobile electronic device; or

-- (v) a database, in conjunction with an authorised Contactless Bank Card bearing the
+a database, in conjunction with an authorised Contactless Bank Card bearing the ) symbol described in the notices and publications of the Train Company as being valid for travel on their services.

-symbol described in the notices and publications of the Train Company as being valid for travel on their services.
-Electronic documents or records may not display the same information as printed Tickets but the conditions for use of these will explain where this information can be found;
+Electronic documents or records may not display the same information as printed Tickets but the conditions for use of these will explain where this information can be found.
+Where you have a road-enabled Mobility Scooter, a Ticket is also evidence that you are permitted to carry your Mobility Scooter (where that Mobility Scooter is permitted by the Train Company's Accessible Travel Policy -for further information see the Train Company's mobility scooter policy).
+If you are making a journey using a combination of Tickets, each Ticket must be used in accordance with these Conditions;

+"TrainCompany"

-"Train Company" means a company operating passenger railway services which is required to apply these Conditions to persons purchasing Tickets, under a condition of the passenger licence granted to the company by the Office of Rail and Road.
+means a company operating passenger railway services which is required to apply these Conditions to persons purchasing Tickets, under a condition of the passenger license granted to the company by the Office of Rail and Road.
 References in these Conditions to Train Company also extends to the authorised agents of that company.
 A list of these train companies can be found in Appendix A. "Train Companies" means all or more than one of these Companies;

+"Zonal Tickets"

-"Zonal Tickets" are those Tickets which permit travel only within a defined geographic area.
+are those Tickets which permit travel only within a defined geographic area.